A Daily Dose of Activewear

 Another facet of activewear that’s tapping into our conscious is the effort to be sustainable.
 Companies such as D+K have recognised the style’s unique position to understand the effects, producing clothing that helps us make more responsible wardrobe decisions.
 According to experts, activewear can lead the ethical fashion charge and has the power to influence the industry and consumers alike.

 So next time you run errands in your sports bra, hold your head up high with the knowledge that we’re all in the same boat – and look out for activewear on a high street near you…

 Miss Runner is currently looking for sales representation in the United Kingdom.
-Interested agents please apply here http://antondell.com/brands-for-agents/show/Miss%20Runner%20/
+If you are interested in representing this brand, please fill in the Application form or send us an enquiry to email@example.com!

 #activewear #athleisure #athletics #casualwear #womenswear #sports #leggings #fit #fitness #fashionfitness #fitgirl #missrunner #ss19 #lookingforagents #ukagents